florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Sub Customers (M92)/M92 - Sub Clients EN.md

 ## Granting permissions

-A logged in debtor can normally only buy for himself, but in Florishop it is possible to buy for other sub debtors as well when the Sub Clients module is enabled.
+A logged in debtor can normally only buy for himself, but in FloriShop it is possible to buy for other sub debtors as well when the Sub Clients module is enabled.

 **To do this follow the steps below:**